 Deadline and Eligibility

-The application deadline is 15 July 2021.
+Application deadline expired.
 Successful applicants will be notified in early September.
 Applicants should have an advanced research paper already composed.
 We invite applications from scholars at any level of their academic careers who are employed at a recognised university or research institute in sub-Saharan Africa, and whose paper meets the following criteria:

 it offers original research on the politics, societies, economics of Africa or on other questions of Global Africa;